Vinaypatel94/Dynamic-user-registration-form/README.md

-This is user registration for using HTML CSS and Javascript.
+This is user registration form using HTML CSS and Javascript.
 This is the dynamic registration form.